What Is User Experience Research & Its Value to My Product?

 Hence, you should consider attitudinal research that explores the mindset of the users and how they think their behavior may be in a particular context.

-These types of qualitative research methods will give you deep insights into the user behavior and you can reinforce these findings
+These types of qualitative research methods will give you deep insights into user behavior, and you can reinforce these findings.

 On top of this, by employing quantitative research methods, you will collect an ample amount of required numbers and statistics to validate your findings.